Working on a superyacht and helping guests enjoy the watersports toys and jet skis is a dream come true for UKSA Superyacht Cadet Tory Armstrong.

 She said: “I am loving my job and the new things that I am learning.
 I have really found what I was looking for.”

-As a youth charity, UKSA often has bursary funding available for the right candidates on the Professional Yacht Cadetship thanks to support from the superyacht industry and maritime charities.
+As a youth charity, UKSA often has bursary funding available for the right candidates on the Superyacht Cadetship thanks to support from the superyacht industry and maritime charities.

 Tory, 23, had her training funded by esteemed maritime charity Trinity House.
 She was granted funding worth approximately £13,000, which covered her first phase and her foundation degree.
 Even her food and accommodation was included for those first few months.